Geometry-Informed Neural Networks: Related Work

 \paragraph{Regularization} methods have been proposed to counter the ill-posedness in geometry problems.
 These include leveraging ground-truth normals \citep{Atzmon2021sald} and curvatures \citep{Novello2022exploring}, minimal surface property \citep{Atzmon2021sald}, and off-surface penalization \citep{sitzmann2019siren}.
 A central effort is to achieve the distance field property of the scalar field for which many regularization terms have been proposed: eikonal loss \citep{Gropp2020regularization}, divergence loss \citep{ben2022digs}, directional divergence loss \citep{Yang2023steik}, level-set alignment \citep{Ma2023gradient}, or closest point energy \citep{Marschner23csg}.
-The distance field property can be expressed as a PDE constraint called \emph{eikonal equation} $|\nabla{f(x)}|=1$, establishing a relation of regularized INS to PINNs~\citep{Gropp2020regularization}.
+The distance field property can be expressed as a PDE constraint called \emph{eikonal equation} $|\nabla{f(x)}|=1$, establishing a relation of regularized INSs to PINNs~\citep{Gropp2020regularization}.

 \paragraph{Inductive bias.} In addition to explicit loss terms, the architecture, initialization, and optimizer can also limit or bias the learned shapes.
-For example, typical INS are limited to watertight surfaces without boundaries or self-intersections \citep{chibane2020ndf, Palmer22deepcurrents}.
-ReLU networks are limited to piece-wise linear surfaces and together with gradient descent are biased toward low frequencies \citep{tancik2020fourier}.
-Fourier-feature encoding \citep{tancik2020fourier} and sinusoidal activations can change the bias toward higher frequencies \citep{sitzmann2019siren}.
+For example, typical INSs are limited to watertight surfaces without boundaries or self-intersections \citep{chibane2020ndf, Palmer22deepcurrents}.
+ReLU networks are limited to piece-wise linear surfaces with sharp vertices and edges and, together with gradient descent, are biased toward low frequencies \citep{tancik2020fourier}.
+Fourier-feature encoding \citep{tancik2020fourier}, sine activations \citep{sitzmann2019siren}, and wavelet activations \citep{saragadam2023wire} allow for controlling this frequency bias.
 Similarly, initialization techniques are important to converge toward desirable optima \citep{sitzmann2019siren, Atzmon2020sal, ben2022digs, wang2023experts}.